 About the Advertising on this Site

-Since I first accepted advertising on this site two decades ago, I've advertised/recommended only a single online casino at a time, trying to pick the best one for my readers.
-I've advertised Bovada exclusively to U.S. traffic since 2005 (back when they were known as Bodog in the U.S.).
+Since I first accepted advertising on this site two decades ago, I've advertised only a single online casino at a time, trying to pick the best one for my readers.
+That casino has been Bovada for decades because:

 Am I biased because I get advertising money?

-That said, if you don't believe me and you think I'm biased towards my advertiser(s), then feel free to not play there.
+In any event, if you think I'm biased towards my advertiser(s), then feel free to not play there.

 I'm not sending readers to the poorhouse